 In February 2017, DARK obtained a Niels Bohr Professorship from the DNRF, a grant won by theoretical astrophysicist Prof. Enrico Ramirez-Ruiz.
 The 10-year long collaboration with prof. Ramirez was thus formalized and enhanced to a formidable level of science in the field of high energy astrophysics.

-In addition to being a DNRF 'Center of Excellence', DARK constitutes the cosmology research group at the Niels Bohr Institute (NBI) , which means that several of its staff are permanent faculty members at the NBI, cooperating on the delivery of the astrosphysics curriculum at the bachelor's and master's level, and contributing to the overall teaching and research aims of the NBI.
-When the DNRF funding is exhausted in 2015, the Centre will continue as an NBI research group, likely maintaining a successful external funding profile.
+DARK constitutes the cosmology research group at the Niels Bohr Institute (NBI) , which means that several of its staff are permanent faculty members at the NBI, cooperating on the delivery of the astrosphysics curriculum at the bachelor's and master's level, and contributing to the overall teaching and research aims of the NBI.

 The DARK team

-currently consists of 35 research staff, section secretary, 10 PhD students, and a number of MSc students.
-The team members bring in key expertises and interact closely on a daily basis.
-In addition, DARK receives around 100 visits per year from international collaborators.
+Currently consists of 30 research staff, science support, 11 PhD students, and a number of MSc students.
+The team members bring in key expertise and interact closely on a daily basis.
+In addition, DARK receives around 50 visits per year from international collaborators.

-at DARK focus on research, but other activities are also important: research training, teaching, and conveying the results and methods of studying the dark Universe to the public.
-Increasing the number of women in science, and in particular astronomy, is also among the long-term goals of the Centre.
+At DARK we focus on research, but other activities are also important: research training, teaching, and conveying the results and methods of studying the dark Universe to the public.
+Increasing the number of women in science, and in particular astronomy, continues to be a high priority.